 A funeral order of service is more than just a book of songs and poems.
 It’s a tribute to your loved one, and a memorable keepsake those attending the service.

-Add ColourTraditionally, funeral orders of service are black and white.
+Add ColourWhen looking for funeral order of service examples you will usually find that they’re black and white.
 But if you’re celebrating the life of someone who brightened up everyone’s day, adding a pop of colour to the order of service cover is a great way to break tradition and pay tribute to that fantastic quality of your loved one.

 This example keeps it subtle with watercolour flowers.
 We chose this because the colour frames the image of the life being celebrated, rather than distracting attention away from them.
-This would be a fantastic funeral programme for a non-traditional, non-religious ceremony.
+This would be a fantastic funeral programme for a non-traditional, atheist, humanist or non-religious ceremony.

 This non-religious funeral order of service example uses both poems and music rather than hymns.
 The poems are read by the deceased’s daughter and granddaughter, and the music choices are personal choices that are a fitting tribute without being religious.

-Hand Out Memorial BookmarksFuneral bookmarks are another alternative to orders of service that aren’t going to include hymns.
-Hymns are normally fully included in the order of service booklet so guests can sing along, whereas song lyrics are usually left out.
+Hand Out Memorial BookmarksFuneral bookmarks are another non-religious, atheist and humanist alternative to orders of service that aren’t going to include hymns.
+Hymns are normally fully included in the order of service booklet so guests can sing along during the ceremony whereas song lyrics are usually left out.
 This means you can list the full order of service on a bookmark, for example:

 • Entrance Music